 - The official registration forms and enrollment agreement must be completed, and fees paid before an applicant will be considered a student. - LAAFA maintains that students are adults who must be held fully accountable for their actions while at LAAFA. - Students are responsible for becoming familiar with the rules and policies of LAAFA as spelled out in this student handbook as well as official communiqués as released by LAAFA. - Sponsored students must fulfil the requirements of the agency sponsoring their studies. - Students are responsible for fulfilling expected obligations at LAAFA.
-Until any financial, equipment or book debts are cleared, LAAFA may withhold grade reports, diplomas, certificates, and transcripts.
 Students who are financially indebted to LAAFA from a previous term must clear their debts before registering in a subsequent term.